National Recovery Month: Raising Awareness, Reducing Stigma, and Celebrating Healing

 What Can I Do to Help?

-“Recovery is for Everyone,” the theme for National Recovery Month, was chosen to help emphasize the fact that anyone can help spread awareness and support.
+“Recovery is REAL (Restoring Every Aspect of Life),” the theme for National Recovery Month, was chosen to help illustrate four major dimensions of recovery: Health, Home, Community, and Purpose.
 One place to start is to educate yourself on the disease of addiction and the meaning of recovery.
 Many communities are hosting local or online recovery-focused events.
 You can also find and share encouragement and information via social media, using #RecoveryMonth and #Recovery.
 Volunteering with recovery organizations in your area is another way to help further the message of this month.
 Visit the National Recovery Month website to find events and organizations in your area.